-School Wide Problem Solving Strategy
+School Wide Problem Solving Strategies

 Students are encouraged to take personal responsibility and use appropriate problem solving strategies.
 Students are expected to use words (not physical actions) and to access adult support as needed.
-Ultimately, we need to establish what is the problem, why is it a problem, and how can we solve the problem.
+Ultimately, we need to establish what the problem is, why it is a problem, and how we can solve the problem.